-Credit card debt is one of the major reasons people get in over their head financially.
+Credit card debt is one of the major reasons people get in over their heads financially.
 In addition to medical debt – which actually ranks as the number one reason people are forced to file for bankruptcy – credit card debt can have you borrowing from Peter to pay Paul, as they say.
-You find yourself paying off one with the other, or borrowing more to pay one – only to rack up debt on the new one.
+You find yourself paying off one with the other, or borrowing more to pay one – only to rack up more debt on the new card.

 If you are thinking about ways to be smarter about your credit cards, consider these points: